 The all too academic concept of inherent risk ratings

 Have you ever been in a risk assessment workshop wherein participants were asked to rate risk impact on an inherent basis?
 You may have seen participants roll their eyes and protest the approach as too academic, pointing out that such a circumstance (no controls) would never exist in reality.
 Thereafter, you may have sensed participants becoming increasingly pessimistic and dismissive of the overall risk assessment process.
 This is unfortunate – there is an incredible potential for risk assessments to help organizations focus upon, and properly respond to, the key risks to achieving an organization’s objectives.
 The good news is that many organizations have adopted an alternative rating to inherent risk – and with great success.

-So, getting back to the aforementioned heat map – many organizations are now plotting impact (MFC) upon the Y axis, control effectiveness on the X axis, and representing likelihood by plot color or size.
-This approach yield quadrants wherein, at a high level, responsive activities can be determined.
+So, getting back to the aforementioned heat map – many organizations are now plotting impact (MFC) upon the Y-axis, control effectiveness on the X-axis, and representing likelihood by plot color or size.
+This approach yields quadrants wherein, at a high level, responsive activities can be determined.
 For example, the risks in the upper right quadrant are often considered for internal audit coverage wherein risks in the lower right quadrant may be served well through CSA.
-Risks plotted in the left hand quadrants are considered for review and remediation, with priority of that effort typically driven by the risk impact (MFC).
+Risks plotted in the left-hand quadrants are considered for review and remediation, with the priority of that effort typically driven by the risk impact (MFC).
 Of course, other risk factors such as velocity and acceptability can be incorporated as well.
-That said, we’ve found that adopting MFC to rate impact, and adding a control effectiveness (or similar) rating criteria, can produce transformative results.
+That said, we’ve found that adopting MFC to rate impact and adding a control effectiveness (or similar) rating criteria, can produce transformative results.
 Try it, and let us know what you think.